Hello and welcome. My name is Sue Mackay and I would like to offer you a breathing space to be yourself.

 Training, qualifications & experience

-My experiences led me to retrain from a life in the arts to a life engaging with people at a deeper level.
+My experience led me to retrain from a life in the arts to a life engaging with people at a deeper level.
 Having been through therapy myself I realised how much I had needed to understand myself in relation to others and the possible origins of a depressive episode in my life.

 Initially I attended an introduction to counselling course and applied to a local agency that offered, amongst many things, a listening service run by and supervised by an experienced counsellor.
 I took a foundation course in Art Therapy as this seemed an obvious choice for me but subsequently decided to take a leap and start the journey of becoming a qualified counsellor.